tim8890/hhz-hackathon-team-beacon/README.md

 ```

 ### Setup of sensor network
-- Wire the radio to gateway and sensors (Arduino) according to [MySensors instructions](https://www.mysensors.org/build/connect_radio)
+- Wire the radio to gateway and sensors (Arduino) according to [MySensors instructions](https://www.mysensors.org/build/connect_radio).
-- Wire measurement sensor (DHT22) to Arduino according to [MySensors instructions](https://www.mysensors.org/build/humidity)
+- Wire measurement sensor (DHT22) to Arduino according to [MySensors instructions](https://www.mysensors.org/build/humidity).
-- Upload sketches to Arduinos following the [official guide](https://www.arduino.cc/en/Main/Howto)
+- Upload sketches to Arduinos following the [official guide](https://www.arduino.cc/en/Main/Howto).

-**Issue:** When using an Arduino clone with CH340 USB chip there is currently no official USB FTDI driver so that the Arduino IDE will not find the USB port for these clones.
-Installing the wrong unsigned driver will result in a kernel panic when connecting the Arduino.
+**Issue:** When using an Arduino clone with CH340 USB chip on a Mac there is currently no official USB FTDI driver so that the Arduino IDE will not find the USB port for these clones.
+Installing a wrong unsigned driver will result in kernel panic when connecting the Arduino.
 A fixed driver can be found [here](https://github.com/MaKin211/ch340g-ch34g-ch34x-mac-os-x-driver).

-**Note:** For the DHT22 sensor to properly work the modified DHT-Library has to be imported as referenced in the [MySensors doc](https://www.mysensors.org/build/humidity)
+**Note:** For the DHT22 sensor to properly work the modified DHT-Library has to be imported as referenced in the [MySensors doc](https://www.mysensors.org/build/humidity).

 ### Configuration of Home-Assistant
 - The single point for configuration is the configuration.yaml inside `home/homeassistant/.homeassistant`.
 It is possible to outsource parts of the configuration for better maintainability.

-- Add the MySensors component according to [MySensors component doc](https://home-assistant.io/components/mysensors/)
+- Add the MySensors component according to [MySensors component doc](https://home-assistant.io/components/mysensors/).

 - As soon as Home-Assistant is restarted the reachable sensors will be added as entities and can be further used.
 Newly added sensors will be added automatically as they are seen by the Gateway.